-On March 29, 2018, the Parent declared to its unitholders a special one-time cash dividend of \$85.0 million, in the aggregate, based on the number of units outstanding on the declaration date.
+On March 29, 2018, the Company declared a special one-time cash dividend of \$85.0 million, in the aggregate, to the unitholders of the Parent, based on the number of units outstanding on the declaration date.
 The dividend was distributed out of the Company's assets on the same day.
+There were no cash distribution for all periods presented.

-On December 19, 2019, the Parent issued 14,092,098 units, which following the Reorganization represents 7,046,049 shares of the Company's common stock, as a result of a capital call, for a total capital contribution of \$53.5 million to fund the acquisition of SCUF.
+On December 19, 2019, the Parent issued 14,092,098 units, par value of \$0.0001 per unit as a result of the capital call, for a total capital contribution of \$53.5 million to fund the acquisition of SCUF.